Model-Agnostic Population Inference for Gravitational-Wave Astronomy: From LVK to LISA

 \section{Methodology}

-Recovering the intrinsic astrophysical distribution constitutes a hierarchical inference problem \cite{Hogg2010, Mandel2019}.
-Our objective is to determine the posterior distribution for a set of hyperparameters, $\bm{\Lambda}$, that govern the underlying population, given a collection of observed data $\{D_i\}$.
-This section presents the general mathematical framework and validates the method on a controlled intrinsic population.
+Recovering the intrinsic astrophysical distribution constitutes a hierarchical inference problem \cite{Mandel2019, Thrane2019, Vitale2020Selection}.
+Our objective is to infer the posterior distribution for hyperparameters $\bm{\Lambda}$ that govern the underlying population, given event-level data $\{D_i\}$ and the detector selection function.
+Throughout this section, $\bm{\theta}$ denotes the source parameters used in a given application, for example $\{\log_{10}M_\bullet,z,q\}$ for the LISA validation or $\{\log_{10}m_1,z,q\}$ for the LVK analysis.
+This section presents the selection-corrected likelihood, the flexible population model, and the multistart stability criteria used in the detector-specific applications.